yrrIsYourFather/PRC/README.md

 ## data

-Our dataset is developed based on [Sequence_learning]https://github.com/tyangLab/Sequence_learning, we appreciate this great work!
+Our dataset is developed on the https://github.com/tyangLab/Sequence_learning, we appreciate this great work!

+You can use it to generate data sets and specify shape sequence for analysis

 ## analysis